 - What incites employees from REI to take action with the REI #OptOutside campaign on every social media platform like no other?

 How do we make our brand compelling enough to be bought?
-Learn how to maximize your Facebook holiday ads with these seven helpful tips!
+Learn how to maximize your Facebook Ads Strategy with these seven helpful tips!

 There is no such thing as not enough awareness.
-Add more value to the organization; Facebook offers an opportunity to improve brand awareness, and provide an easier way for audiences to shop.
+Add more value to the organization; Facebook ads offer an opportunity to improve brand awareness and provide an easier way for audiences to shop.
 Consider increasing the quality of sales.
 To enhance the quality of sales, it starts with niching down your audience.
 As you do this, your business will better reach your target audience more efficiently (We’ll address this further down).

 Step #2: Consider Using Additional Placements